alessiomora/unlearning_fl/README.md

 ## Results from the Paper
-To intuitively understand the impact of a client's data on the global model we performed a set of experiments, shown in Table below (Table I in the paper), where we compared the performance in accuracy of a global model trained including or excluding a specific client $u$ in the federation.
+To intuitively understand the impact of a client's data on the global model we performed a set of experiments, shown in Table below (Table III in the paper), where we compared the performance in accuracy of a global model trained including or excluding a specific client $u$ in the federation.
 While the test accuracy is very similar among such two versions of the global models, when the federation